Skip Navigation

 • Differentiating instruction for students with learning disabilities.

-• Collaboration with colleagues including Instructional Assistants, Related Service Providers, Arts team staff, Educational Services team, and peer teachers.
+• Collaboration with colleagues including related services staff, educational services team, and peer teachers.

 • Serving as an Educational Advisor for a small caseload of students.
-This includes quarterly data tracking, progress updates, and attending IEP/PEP meetings as needed.
+This includes quarterly data tracking, progress updates, and attending once or twice annual IEP / PEP meetings

 Requirements include: